 In 2016, the FASB issued ASU 2016-16, Income Taxes: Intra-Entity Transfer of Assets Other than Inventory.
 The ASU provides that an entity should recognize the income tax consequences of an intraentity transfer of an asset other than inventory when the transfer occurs (rather than upon its eventual sale to an outside party).

-The Company adopted the ASU in 2018 with no impact on the Company's Statement of Financial Condition.
+The Company adopted the ASU on January 1, 2018 with no impact upon adoption.

 Stock Compensation - Scope of Modification Accounting